see-for-yourself/bgdv-book/_posts/2024-11-08-chapter5_data-wrangling-pandas.md

 Furthermore, we can plot the neighborhoods around a bad value (Exercise 4.1).
 A plot of this is shown in Figure 5.1-top.

 We can now fix the bad values by performing interpolation on the data Series at the placeholders with value None, and save out the result to a CSV file for later use.
 The default interpolation method is linear, which preserves monotonicity.
-The other methods available (such as quadratic, spline, etc.) may not preserve monotonicity; see Excercise 5.2.
+The other methods available (such as quadratic, spline, etc.) may not preserve monotonicity; see Exercise 5.2.
 A plot of the interpolated values is shown in Figure 5.1-bottom.

 ```python
 series = series.interpolate()